The Curved Space is The Electrified Flat Space: Abstract

 \section{Abstract}

-We investigate the way the fundamental strings are related to supergravity background.
-That means once the endpoints of the D-strings are electrified we found that the flat space becomes curved one.
-To prove that, we study the electrified relative and overall transverse perturbations of fuzzy funnel solutions of intersecting $(N,N_f)$-strings and D5 branes in flat and then supergravity backgrounds.
-We deal with the linearized equations of these perturbations.
-As result the perturbations have a discontinuity which corresponds to a zero phase shift realizing Polchinskis open string Neumann boundary condition.
-Also we get an interesting result; in flat space once the electric field $E$ is turned on these perturbations decrease and when $E$ is close to the critical value the perturbations disappear forever and the string coupling becomes strong.
-At this stage the space is considered curved.
-Also the potential associated to the perturbations on the funnel solutions goes to $+\infty$ for all $E$ in curved space but it goes to $-\infty$ for $E\approx \frac{1}{\lambda}$ in flat space.
-In supergravity background, the $+\infty$ potential could be a sign to the absence of the perturbation effects and in flat background the $-\infty$ potential could mean a kink to increase the $\Phi$ velocity to disappear.
+The responsibility of the electric field $E$ in the modification of the nature of the space is proved.
+We investigate the way the fundamental strings are related to supergravity background of D5-branes; i.e. once the endpoints of the D-strings are electrified the flat space becomes curved.
+We study the electrified relative and overall transverse perturbations of fuzzy funnel solutions of intersecting $(N,N_f)$-strings and D5-branes in flat and supergravity backgrounds respectively.
+As result the perturbations have a discontinuity which corresponds to a zero phase shift realizing Polchinski's open string Neumann boundary condition.
+And once the electric field $E$ is turned on in flat space these perturbations decrease and when $E$ is close to the critical value $\frac{1}{\lambda}$ the perturbations disappear forever and the string coupling becomes strong.
+At this stage the space is considered curved and the electric field is responsible for this effect.
+This phenomena is also enhanced by the behavior of the potential $V$ associated to the perturbations $\Phi$ on the funnel solutions under the influence of the electric field.
+The potential goes too fast to $-\infty$ when $E$ goes to the critical value $\frac{1}{\lambda}$ in flat space which looks like a kink to increase the velocity for $\Phi$ to disappear.
+But in curved space and close to the intersecting point we do not find any perturbation for all $E$ and there is no effect of $E$ on $V$ and this is a sign to the absence of the perturbation effects in supergravity background.
+This clarifies the existence of a relation between the electric field and the supergravity background.